ancientagent/Gist-List/extension/README.md

 ## Troubleshooting

-### Extension Not Connecting to Gister App
+### Extension Not Connecting to GISTer App
 - Verify you're using the correct email and password
-- Check that you have an active Gister account
+- Check that you have an active GISTer account
-- Try logging out and back in on the Gister web app
+- Try logging out and back in on the GISTer web app

 ### Listings Not Syncing
 - Click the "Refresh" button in the extension
-- Ensure you have listings in your Gister app
+- Ensure you have listings in your GISTer app
 - Check your internet connection

 ### Posting Failures